 Your charm bag should be treated with the utmost care and respect, as you would a powerful spirit or beloved pet.
 Give your charm a name and speak to it each day to ask it to work on your behalf.
 For the first 7 days after you create it, keep it as close to you as possible, wearing it next to your skin and sleeping with it under your pillow.
 Set it aside in a special place only when you bathe, shower or go swimming.

 After 7 days, you may wear it next to your skin, carry it in a pocket or purse or keep it in a special place and only carry it when you are traveling.
 About once a week, you will need to feed your mojo bag.
 Feeding can be done by passing the bag through incense or by dabbing it with a spot of your lavender oil blend.

-Do a cleansing bath from time to time to clear negativity.
+Do a cleansing bath to clear negativity

 Sometimes when I travel, I may feel like I’ve picked up some low vibes, either from having a hassle of some kind or just being overly tired (jet-lag anyone?).
 One of my favorite rituals is to take a simple spiritual cleansing bath.

 To create a cleansing bath, draw a bathtub full of hot water and add a handful of sea salt and a handful of epsom salt.
 For some extra cleansing power, you can add some dried or fresh lemongrass to your bath.
 (One sneaky trick I do is to pack a box of lemongrass tea when I travel and use the tea bags in my bathtub).
 As you go into the bath, say your own prayer, wish or intention that all negativity is washed away.
 Visualize all your stress, fatigue and any negative thing that happened to you washing off you and when you empty your tub, all the low vibes going down the drain.